SophieDeBenedetto/stream_chat/blog.md

   room={@room} />
 ```

-The `Room.show/1` function component will eventually render both the list of messages _and_ a form for a new message.
-For now, it just renders the messages list, as shown here:
+The `Room.show/1` function component will render both the list of messages _and_ a form for a new message.
+Let's add in that messages list rendering like this:

 ```elixir
 defmodule StreamChatWeb.ChatLive.Room do